weewx/weewx/docs_src/custom/multiple-bindings.md

         table_name = archive
         # The class to manage the database
         manager = weewx.manager.DaySummaryManager
-        # The schema defines to structure of the database contents
+        # The schema defines the structure of the database contents
-        schema = schemas.wview_extended.schema
+        schema = weewx.schemas.wview_extended.schema

     [[wmr100_binding]]
         # Binding for my WMR100 on the RPi